Guest article by Diana Pirez, RN

 Hospice is a compassionate, individualized care option available through Medicare, Medicaid, and most commercial insurers.
 One goal for people facing serious illness is to ensure they have hospice care as an option.
 Talk to your doctor about hospice care or contact a hospice provider in your area for more information.

 Diana Pirez, RN has served as Chief Nursing Officer of Evercare Hospice & Palliative Care since 2012.
 She has more than 12 years of health care experience, including previous positions as a hospice executive director and hospice nurse.
 Today, Pirez is focused on continued clinical improvement to support quality care for Evercare patients and families.
-More information and resources about hospice can be found at the new [as of 2014, Evercare Hospice became] Optum Palliative and Hospice Care.
+More information and resources about hospice can be found on this brochure (link to PDF document) for the Optum Palliative and Hospice Care, which was Evercare.
+UPDATED 8/3/2017